dret/webconcepts/concepts/http-header/IM.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/IM"
 title:         "HTTP Header Field: IM"
+concept-name:  HTTP Header Field
+concept-value: IM
 description: "The IM response-header field is used to indicate the instance-manipulations, if any, that have been applied to the instance represented by the response.
 Typical instance manipulations include delta encoding and compression."
 ---